Parabrotula: Environment

 Parabrotula live in deep marine climate water at a depth ranging from 0 – 3000 meters.

 Distribution

 Most of the known species of Parabrotula are located in the Northeast Atlantic area.
 One specimen was found in the Eastern Atlantic Gulf of Guinea.
-Parabrotula were also said t have been found in the Southeast Atlantic off East London, South Africa.
+Parabrotula were also said to have been found in the Southeast Atlantic off East London, South Africa.

 Short description

 Parabrotula have between 37-41 dorsal soft rays and 34-38 anal soft rays.
 This species had a long, naked, compressed body with loose skin.
 Their skin is thin but not gelatinous.
-They also have a pointed snout with a large gill opening and their head and body is usually dark brown.
+They also have a pointed snout with a large gill opening and their head and body are usually dark brown.